Subgroup induction property for branch groups: Introduction

-If moreover $G$ is strongly self-replicating, has the congruence subgroup property and is a $p$-group, then all maximal subgroups of $H$ are of finite index. \end{theoremA}
+Suppose moreover the intersection of all finite-index maximal subgroups of $G$ is not trivial (e.g. if $G$ is a $p$-group), and let $H$ be a finitely generated subgroup of~$G$.
+Then, all maximal subgroups of $H$ are of finite index in $H$ and all of its weakly maximal subgroups are closed in the profinite topology. \end{theoremA}

+Finally, the subgroup induction property also has consequences on the generalized membership problem (Corollary~\ref{Cor:GenWordProbl}), the Cantor-Bendixon rank of $G$ (Proposition~\ref{Prop:CBRank}), as well as on its cohomology (Proposition~\ref{Prop:Cohomology}).

 In view of the above, it is natural to ask for examples of groups with the subgroup induction property.
-Until now, the only known examples were $\Grig$ and $G_3$.
-The second part of this article is devoted to providing infinitely many new examples of such groups. \begin{theoremA} All the torsion \GGS{} groups have the subgroup induction property. \end{theoremA} In fact, by Theorem~\ref{Thm:Intro1} we have that a \GGS{} group has the subgroup induction property if and only if it is torsion.
+Until now, the only known examples were the first Grigorchuk group $\Grig$ and the Gupta-Sidki 3-group $G_3$.
+The second part of this article is devoted to providing infinitely many new examples of such groups. \begin{theoremA} All the torsion \GGS{} groups have the subgroup induction property. \end{theoremA} In fact, by Theorem~\ref{Thm:IntroWeak1} we have that a \GGS{} group has the subgroup induction property if and only if it is torsion.

 \paragraph{Organisation} The small Section~\ref{Section:Branch} quickly recalls the definitions of branch groups, self-similar groups and other related notions.
-The definition of the subgroup induction property is found in Section~\ref{Section:General}, which also contains the proofs of Theorems~\ref{Thm:Intro1} and~\ref{Thm:Intro2}.
+The definition of the subgroup induction property and of the weak subgroup induction property are found in Subsection~\ref{SubSec:Def}.
+Subsection~\ref{SubSec:wSIP} is about the consequences of the weak subgroup induction property and contains the proofs of Theorem~\ref{Thm:IntroWeak1} and~\ref{Thm:IntroWeak2}.
+The next subsection studies the subgroup induction property and proves Theorem~\ref{Thm:IntroStrong}.
+The short Subsection~\ref{SubSec:Alternative} compares the relative strength of the weak subgroup induction property and of subgroup induction property.
 The final section is dedicated to the proof of Theorem~\ref{Thm:Intro3}.

-\paragraph{Acknowledgements} The authors performed this work within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
-The second named author was partly supported by SNSF Grant No. $200021\_188578$.
+\paragraph{Acknowledgements} The authors thank the anonymous reviewer for their careful reading and valuable remarks.
+The authors performed this work within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+The first named author was partly supported by the Leverhulme Trust Research Project Grant RPG-2022-025.
+The second named author was partly supported by SNSF Grant No. $200021\_188578$ and by RDF-23-01-045-\emph{Groups acting on rooted trees and their subgroups} of XJTLU.